rancher/fleet-docs/docs/oci-storage.md

 You can either create and apply a YAML file that contains the registry address and optional credentials similar to the example above.
 Then run `kubectl apply -f secrets/oci-secret.yaml` before applying the `GitRepo`.

-Or you can use `kubectl` command to create the `ocistorage` secret using unencoded text.
+Or you can use `kubectl` command to create the secret using unencoded text.
 Kubernetes converts them to base64 encoded for storing the secret.

 ```bash
 kubectl -n fleet-local create secret generic ocistorage \